d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex1/README.md

 ## Summary

-You've now imported sample data, that is required for all follow up exercises.
+You've imported all sample data, that is required for all follow up exercises.

 Continue to - [Exercise 2 - Exercise 2 Description](../ex2/README.md)